GHOST-Aram/friendly-docs/eventcategories/docs/[id]/patch.md

 ## PATCH `/event-categories`

 This endpoint allows event organizers and system admins to modify details of an event category.
-Event organizers and system admins are users of the `organizer` and `superuser` groups respectively.
+Event organizers and system admins are users of the groups `organizer` and `superuser` respectively.

 ### Authorization
-Only authenticated event organizers or system admins can modify an Event Category.
+Only authenticated event organizers or system admins can modify an event category.
 Admins or event organizers can only update documents they created.
 If an admin tries to update a document created by another admin or an event organizer, the server will deny the request and respond with status code `403` (Forbidden).
 Same goes for event organizers.

 Visit the [authentication docs](../authentication/authentication.md) to acquire authentication token.

 Provide the token in the request `Authorization` header as `Bearer`.

 ### Request
-To update a new event, provide the following event details in the request body:
+Provide any or all of the following event details in the request body to modify details of an event category.

 ```typescript
     name: string